 In addition, certain providers offer incentives and rewards including reduction in premiums for maintaining a healthy lifestyle.
 Losing weight, attending dental and medical check-ups, and taking regular exercise can all be factors that will affect premiums on such policies.
 Many providers will also reduce your premium if you stop smoking or do not use any tobacco or nicotine replacement products for at least 12 months.

-It is also worth considering whether you need Accident Sickness and Unemployment (ASU) type Income Protection, which covers you for redundancy as well as accident and sickness?
-If you have good job security, then you may not need redundancy protection included in your policy.
+It is also worth considering whether you need Accident Sickness and Unemployment (ASU) type Income Protection, which can potentially cover you for redundancy (if included within your policy), as well as in the event of an accident or sickness.

-Finally, although it may increase your initial premium, consider paying level premiums rather than stepped premiums which increase over time.
-This will usually save you more over the term of a contract.
+Finally, although it may increase your initial premium, consider securing an Income Protection policy with level (guaranteed) premiums rather than stepped or reviewable premiums which increase over time.

 Before taking out Income Protection insurance, it’s crucial you review your essential monthly expenditure and assess what level of income you would need, should be unable to work due to illness or injury.